 Dr. Neufeld’s book and approach continues to resonate with diverse cultures and religions as well as transcend political differences.
 Various aboriginal groups have welcomed the material as resonating with their own traditions.
 Diverse religious groups have also embraced the material and some have seen it as a way of bridging the differences between them.
 The principles and values in Neufeld’s approach are so essential that they can also be recognized for their universality.

 Neufeld’s book is translated into over 20 languages and Neufeld’s courses are available in French, German, Spanish, Hebrew, Swedish, Russian, Danish and Dutch.
-Training programs for facilitators are available in French, German, Spanish, Hebrew and Russian.

 The Language Directors are a very special group of motivated people, all of whom have studied with Dr. Neufeld personally.
 We also have lead facilitators in Denmark and in the Netherlands, and regional directors in Chile and New Zealand.

 A social worker and college instructor from Ottawa, Mathieu is a powerhouse of energy in his mission to forward this approach in the French language.
 In addition to his therapeutic work and college teaching, he is also an involved father of three, having taken his share of the ‘maternity leave’ with their latest child.
 Mathieu brings many talents to this directorship, including managing the French website and French campus.
 Mathieu is assisted in this French work by his wife, Genevieve Brabant, also a Neufeld Institute faculty member.